zagdrath/Zagdrath/README.md

 ## About Me
-Hey, my name is Cody Wellman.
-I am currently a Bay College Information Technology student in located in the great Upper Peninsula of Michigan.
+Hey, my name is Cody Wellman and I grew up in a small town in the great Upper Peninsula of Michigan.
+I am currently a student at Bay de Noc Community College studying computer networking systems and security.

 ## My Skills
 These are all of the skills I possess, including my knowledge of certain languages and hardware.